Will the rising price of housing ever end?

 Monitor the rate of new home construction in your region.
 If new home construction skyrockets, the price of homes will likely be held in check.
 If there is minimal new construction and development, expect more buyers than available homes, and a rise in prices.

-“Serving is my passion, Real Estate is also my passion, what a perfect Marriage” says Courtney.
+“Serving is my passion, real estate is my passion, what a perfect marriage”.